matijaoe/tipbit/docs/security.md

 1. **Frontend**:
    - User enters API key in the component
-   - Key is encrypted using `encryptForServer` with the public key
+   - Key is encrypted using `encryptForServer` with the transit public key
    - Encrypted key is sent to the server

 2. **Backend - Initial Processing**:
    - Server receives encrypted API key
-   - Decrypts using `decryptFromClient` with the private key
+   - Decrypts using `decryptFromClient` with the transit private key
    - Encrypts again using `encryptForStorage` with the storage key
    - Stores the doubly-encrypted key in the database